amd/aocl-crypto/docs/internal/design/05-module-manager.md

 # Module Manager
 ## Introduction
 The AOCL Crypto library has internal module management for easy house keeping.
-A module has a collection of algorithms, and each algorithm will register itself with the module.
-The Module Manager; each algorithm attaches itself to a module and the module itself has following operations.
+A module is a collection of algorithms, and each algorithm will register itself with the Module Manager; each algorithm registers itself using the following APIs.

   - `alcp_module_register()`
   - `alcp_module_deregister()`